Athletics: Farah has marathon in his sights

-DUBAI Mo Farah has unfinished business with the marathon but accepts it will take time to master the distance when he steps away from the track after next season's world championships.
+DUBAI (Reuters) - Mo Farah has unfinished business with the marathon but accepts it will take time to master the distance when he steps away from the track after next season's world championships.

 Farah's back-to-back Olympic 5,000 and 10,000 meters gold medals and five world titles make him one of the greatest distance runners of all time.